info-com/zenya-api-docs/source/translation.rst

 service.

-If a translation plugin is specified, the return object from eContext will include a summary of the translation activity.
+If a translation plugin is specified, the return object from eContext will include a summary of the translation activity as well as the translated content retrieved from those services.
 For example:

 .. literalinclude:: _static/classify-social-translate-output.json
     :language: json